guardian/support-frontend/docs/development.md

 # Development in Support The Guardian frontend

- In this guide we will go through the elements that conform Support Frontend, how they interact and
+ Welcome to Support Frontend.
+In this document we will go through the elements that conform Support Frontend, how they interact and how you can start adding code to this repository.

+## Table of contents

+1. Getting Started
+2. Introduction to the technological stack
+3. Architecture
+4. Building process

+## Getting started

-## Quick Technological stack
+## Introduction to the technological stack

+The pieces that make up `support-frontend` are:

 ### Frontend
  * autoprefixer
  * babel
+ * eslint
  * jest
  * preact
  * redux
  * flow
- * eslint
  * sass

 ### Backend

 * Play

 ### Tools
- * webpack

  * npm registry
  * npm scripts
+ * sbt
+ * webpack
  * yarn
- * sbt

 ## Architecture

  ### Client-side architecture